mbhuddleston/Mbhuddleston.github.io/_posts/2018-07-28-your-filename.md

 ####There are 2 Options for Teaching on [Palfish]  YOu can do Either or Both!(https://www.ipalfish.com/klian/web/dist/teacher/mobile/invite/teacher_invite.html?uid=6722746)

-1.Option 1:  Sign up for [Official Kids Course](https://www.ipalfish.com/klian/web/dist/teacher/mobile/invite/teacher_invite.html?uid=6722746)  The sign up process is fairly simple.
+Option 1:  Sign up for [Official Kids Course](https://www.ipalfish.com/klian/web/dist/teacher/mobile/invite/teacher_invite.html?uid=6722746)  The sign up process is fairly simple.
 All you need to do is follow these steps and you’re good to go:

 [![]({{site.baseurl}}/images/Official%20Kids%20COurse.jpg)](https://www.ipalfish.com/klian/web/dist/teacher/mobile/invite/teacher_invite.html?uid=6722746)

 Remember, it’s a mobile based application, so you’re going to need to whip out your phone and open that App Store.

-2. Sign up for the Freetalk/Seminar Side in which You Set the Rate.
+Option 2: Sign up for the Freetalk/Seminar Side in which You Set the Rate.
 Although it sounds awesome to set your own rate, be advised many will not pay a premium at first.
 You will need to start cheap to gain a following.

 What’s Good About [PalFish](https://www.ipalfish.com/klian/web/dist/teacher/mobile/invite/teacher_invite.html?uid=6722746)?